Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 ## RotateAround Approach

-<a href="https://docs.unity3d.com/ScriptReference/Transform.RotateAround.html" target="_blank">Transform.RotateAround</a> requires 3 pieces of information:
+[Transform.RotateAround](https://docs.unity3d.com/ScriptReference/Transform.RotateAround.html) requires 3 pieces of information:
 - A `Vector3` **axis** to rotate around
 - A `Vector3` **point**, or an anchor, for which the axis passes through
 - A `float` **angle** of rotation in degrees